No. 15 Auburn looks to put clamps on Winthrop

 Auburn’s aggressive, in-your-face defense has been a staple under Pearl, and center Dylan Cardwell’s rebounding effort, emotional play and rim protection has been extremely impactful in the team’s first two games (10 blocks, 11 rebounds).

-Cardwell exited the game late against South Florida and his availability is still to be determined for the game with Winthrop.
-His loss would be a major blow to the Tigers’ frontcourt, especially on the defensive end.
+Cardwell exited the game late against South Florida due to a cramp, but he will be fine to face Winthrop.
+His presence is a key to the Tigers’ frontcourt, especially on the defensive end.

 “His effort and energy, his ability to block shots and rebound — Dylan Cardwell was a factor,” Pearl said.
 “For a man his size, he moves so very well.”